MiChaelinzo/ferris-serve/README.md

 # ferris-serve
 A foundation for a robust and feature-rich file server.
-Currently supports serving static files with plans to add file uploads, user authentication, and more.
+Currently supports serving static files, file uploads, user authentication, and more etc.

 **How to Run:**